clojurebridge-minneapolis/track1-chatter/track1-web.md

 Let's open the files ```src/chatter/core/handler.clj```.

-Ending the file's name with ".clj" tells us (and your editor)  that this is a clojure file.
+Ending the file's name with ".clj" tells us (and your editor)  that this is a Clojure file.
 Clojure programs are made up of expressions.

 > Expressions are either a single name, number, string, or a list of expressions beginning with a paren (or parenthesis).